 In general, remaining informed on the laws impacting undocumented students is essential.
 An important part of defending your rights, protecting your status, and advancing your education will be staying up to date on developments relating to DACA, Dreamers, and the broader immigration landscape in the U.S. There are a few resources that aim to keep you up to speed.
 Make sure you bookmark and refer to these resources as you navigate both your education and your residency.

-Jump to the bottom for a longer listing of support resources.
+- Jump to the bottom for a longer listing of support resources for undocumented students.

 3.Your Access Varies By State